 Working with community stakeholders, the NARA researchers will develop a unique strategy for economic development.
 Community stakeholders include representatives from a variety of groups, including community, environmental, non-profit, industry, and governmental groups.

 Providing information and exchange with key governmental and industry leaders and the public:

 - Establish a communications pipeline to inform policy makers who will be making future policies on bioenergy.

 - Communicate and exchange information with groups such as the Sustainable Aviation Fuel Northwest (SAFN)

 - Communicate with economic development groups in rural communities, tribal groups, and the general public

 Helping to transfer science and technology of biofuels and co-products:

 - Web-based newsletter, an e-commerce site, and webinars, in addition to the NARA website.

-- The NARA website will include information on technological, feedstock, business, economic, and environmental impacts.
 “The NARA website will serve as an unbiased clearing house for technological, feedstock, business, economic, and environmental impact information relevant to promoting, building, and sustaining Pacific Northwest biorefineries,” said Yadama.